deeprest/sagaGitlabMirror/Design.md

 no tedious narrative to ignore (dialogue and presentation, but no narrative) no complicated technology/skill tree

-Does not have much UI shit on screen.
+Do not have much UI crap on screen.

 # Influences
 * Mega Man X (1993) dash, walljump, wallside, charged shot.